AgentArachnid66/AgentArachnid66.github.io/_PersonalProjects/2024-01-25-QuestSystem.md

 will be given to the Player when the Objective State is changed.
 This is a simple class that holds the data for the reward to give.
 This can be as simple as giving the Player 100 gold, or as complex as giving the Player a new item.
 The aim of this system was to be able to extend to interact with any system in the game.

+You can create custom reward objects for any purpose and to interact with external systems.
+In the plugin, I have included a simple XP Component and Gold Management Component to give examples on how to do this in both C++ and Blueprint.

 I'd like to add to the base class to be able to retrieve information for the UI.
 This would allow for the UI to display the rewards dynamically.